sirberus/vue-primitives/readme.md

 * All attrs except `class`, `style`, and `vp-debug` become classes - very useful with helper classes!
 You can also v-bind them to a boolean to toggle them as expected.

-* The GitHub repo (see below) has a working example you can pull down

 ## Dev Setup

+The GitHub repo has a working example you can pull down.

 * Clone from GitHub repo (https://github.com/sirberus/vue-primitives)